 The Substance Abuse and Mental Health Services Administration oversees NIDA, NIAAA and NIMH.
 It produces a variety of informational pamphlets, e-books and brochures on preventing, treating and recovering from alcohol use disorders.

-If you or someone you know needs help achieving or maintaining sobriety, reach out to one of the toll-free hotlines below for support from trained professionals.
+If you or someone you know needs help achieving or maintaining sobriety, reach out to one of the toll-free alcohol hotlines below for support from trained professionals.

 Phone: 1-800-662-HELP (1-800-662-4357)

 SAMHSA National Helpline provides information on mental health issues and alcohol use disorders any time of day, every day of the year.
-You can also call to receive a referral to a local mental health provider.
+You can also call the agency to receive a referral to a local mental health provider.

 Phone: 1-800-NCA-CALL (1-800-622-2255)